 2. If Your Child Is In A Post-Grad Programme

-A Post-Graduate course will be either of one year or two years duration.
-This shall hopefully be dependent on the type of course your kid is opting for.
-According to the new policy, M.Phil or Master of Philosophy will be discontinued.
+A Post-Graduate course will be either one year or two years in duration.
+This shall hopefully be dependent on the type, of course, your kid is opting for.
+According to the new policy, an M.Phil or Master of Philosophy will be discontinued.